ocaml/v2.ocaml.org/site/learn/tutorials/pointers.md

 ```
 Physical assignments are still useless to allocate mutable data: you
 write `Cons {hd = 1; tl = l}` to add `1` to the list `l`.
 Physical
-assigments that remain in OCaml programs should be just those
+assignments that remain in OCaml programs should be just those
 assignments that are mandatory to implement the algorithm at hand.

 ###  Pointers and mutable fields or vectors